starrolle13/Fleetify/README.md

 #### OPTIONAL:

-I will have state inthe highest componenet possible.
+I will have state in the highest componenet possible.
 I want to steer clear of prop drilling.
 I will try to use context in certain areas.
 I will also use json data that I have created instead of spinning up a server.